COVID-19 PANDEMIC TRAVEL UPDATE EFFECTIVE 1/14/22

-The university has contracts with several major airline, hotel and car rental companies to provide discounts and other benefits to travelers.
-Use the UC travel web portal (Connexxus) to access and take advantage of all of these programs.
+The University has contracts with several major airline, hotel and car rental companies to provide discounts and other benefits to travelers.
+Use the UC travel web portal (ConnexUC) to access and take advantage of all of these programs.

 Before the Trip